Compliance-Ready Software Systems

 Clavon does not run change control outside the delivery pipeline.
 Instead, we embed it into:

-Every change is:
+Result — every change is:

-No parallel manual process is required
+Evidence is produced automatically.
+No parallel manual process required.

-What Must Be Logged (Non-Negotiable)
+What Must Be Logged

 How Clavon Designs Audit Trails